quicwg/wg-materials/ietf102/minutes.md

 if you are starting a new path, you will have to send a CID that is higher than any one you've ever used.

-This is essentially like a racheting
+This is essentially like a ratcheting

 proposal: NEED_CONNECTION_ID frame, request to have at least X CIDs beyond seq number Y

-RETIRE_CONNECTION_ID frame: declares old CID no longer assoc with this connection
+RETIRE_CONNECTION_ID frame: declares old CID no longer associated with this connection

 Kazuho: we need a design group for this.